A silhouette of a person looking off into the distance.

 Director’s Notes

 Lizard Boy is my favorite thing.
 And that’s good, because I’ve been working on it for almost a decade.
-One of the things that people talk about most with Lizard Boy is how integrated everything is into one another—the music, lyrics, dialogue, staging, orchestration, design, all of it.
-A well-integrated piece of theatre is the goal of many shows, especially musicals, but people find something special in the way that Lizard Boy does it, and I think that is due to the wildly unique way that we have collaborated on the show over the years.
-First, we all have a long multi-decade history with each other—we all met in different ways in high school—so there is a familiarity with each other that makes the work easier and smoother.
-And then we have all been working on Lizard Boy specifically for the better part of a decade.
-And THEN there is how we’ve made Lizard Boy.
+One of the things that people talk about most with Lizard Boy is its uniqueness in how integrated everything is into one another—the music, lyrics, dialogue, staging, orchestration, design, all of it.
+The way that Lizard Boy has integrated all these elements is due to the wildly unique way that we have collaborated on the show over the years.
+In a show that is about how the things that make us different makes us powerful, it’s appropriate that the four of our singular skills, styles, and points of view have been united by a shared vision to make this show special.
+We all have our own superpowers as artists, and they are on full display in Lizard Boy.

-The show is the brainchild of the brilliant Justin Huertas, who wrote the book, music, and lyrics (and drew the projection illustrations!).
-And due to his incredibly generous spirit, he has allowed myself, Kiki deLohr, and William A. Williams in as collaborators, which explains some of the “it” factor audiences find in the show.
+The show is the brainchild of the brilliant Justin Huertas, who wrote the book, music, and lyrics (and drew the projection illustrations!), and due to his incredibly generous spirit he has allowed myself, Kiki deLohr, and William A. Williams in as collaborators, which explains some of the “it” factor audiences find in the show.
 In many ways we are like a little band—we affectionately refer to ourselves as The Lizards—and rehearsals for us are some kind of mix of play practice, garage band rehearsal, writing retreat, and happy hour.
-Let me explain: So Justin will bring in a song he wrote for Kiki with lyrics and chord progressions, and play it for us.
-We’ll talk about it a bit, then Bill will play guitar along with Justin, and Kiki will start to sing along, to which I’ll say, “Oh this is when this staging moment needs to happen so can the music cut out there?” and Bill will create a guitar pattern while Justin gives a lyric rewrite and Kiki tries some melody alterations, then Justin will start to play cello while Bill sings some background “ooohs” over Kiki, who has pulled out an egg shaker and started writing a percussion part which reminds us of a story about when we were at Disneyland in 2017 which reminds us that we used to do a cool vocal harmony swoop in that workshop before Disney which we add in and I’ve asked us all to stomp on these off beats as the trio starts moving their instruments in sync together and Justin has added a third harmony line and in no time a brand-new song has been taught, workshopped, rewritten, orchestrated, vocal arranged, and staged all in about an hour or so.
+To outsiders, what looks like a chaotic and unfocused hang session with four best friends eventually leads to a brand-new song being taught, workshopped, rewritten, orchestrated, vocal arranged, and staged all in about an hour or so.
 The Lizard Boy process.

 —Brandon Ivie